jaydorsey/specwrk/README.md

 ```

 ## Prior/other works
 There are many prior works for running rspec tests across multiple processes.
 Most of them combine process output making failures hard to grok.
-Some are good at running tests locally, but not on CI, while others are invserly true.
+Some are good at running tests locally, but not on CI, while others are inversely true.
 Others are comercial or impactical without making a purchase.

 specwrk is different because it:
 1. Puts your developer experience first.
 Easy execution.
 No messy outputs.
 Retries built in.
 Easy(er) debugging of flaky tests.